-In 2012 I qualified as a Biodynamic Massage Therapist and have since become a Committee Member of the ABMT (Association of Biodynamic Massage Therapists).
-I am also a CNHC member (Complementary and Natural Healthcare Council) and Assistant in the Student Clinic at the London School of Biodynamic Psychotherapy
+In 2012 I qualified as a Biodynamic Massage Therapist and have since become a Committee Member of the ABMT (Association of Biodynamic Massage Therapists) and registered practitioner with CNHC (Complimentary & Natural Healthcare Council.

 Prior to this I worked for a large corporate company and volunteered some of my time to assist people in distress.
 I realized how the stress we encounter every day – be it in our work lives, our family lives or other – can deeply affect our well-being and how tapping into our bodies can assist us in identifying our feelings from the onset, build resilience and understanding.
 This experience has supported my belief in our innate ability to heal and self-regulate but also, it highlighted the crucial role the integration between body, mind and soul has in doing this.
 These are some of the key principles in Biodynamic Psychotherapy which have attracted me to this work.
 A combination of our past experiences, environment, anxieties and fears however, can inhibit these capacities making us feel stuck; sad; angry; depressed and unfulfilled.

 Once I started working as a Body Psychotherapist and Biodynamic Massage Therapist, I noticed the deep link between mind and body and how emotions are experienced, understood and processed at different levels of our being.
 For this reason, I work on the verbal and non-verbal realms; physical and emotional; conscious and unconscious, to help develop our capacity for independent well-being so that we can be fully present in the world and in touch with our core selves.

 I am committed to providing a confidential, professional service, in an open and trusting environment and abide by the code of ethics of my association.

 If you would like to explore how we might work together or if you simply have any questions, feel free to contact me on firstname.lastname@example.org.